EzzatEsam/ComputerVisionTasks/README.md

   - See project details in [face-match-age/README.md](face-match-age/README.md).

 - [testing-styleclip/](testing-styleclip/)
   - Experimental setup for StyleCLIP-based edits.
-This project is not finished and has not been pushed fully; status is pending.

 ## Notes
 - For per-project setup, usage, and checkpoints, refer to each folder's README and REPORT.md.